|

 • Stearic acid helps to repair damaged skin and improves the skins flexibility and suppleness

-This list just begins to scratch the surface of the nourishing benefits that tallow balm offers for the skin.
+This list just begins to scratch the surface of the nourishing benefits that tallow balm has for the skin.
 But, making it yourself can be intimidating, so let’s dive in!

 How to Render Tallow to Make Tallow Balm

 The dry method for rendering tallow is great and very straightforward.
-You can learn exactly how to render tallow this way in our post, Cooking with Lard and How to Render It Yourself, because the process of rendering lard and tallow is exactly the same.
+You can learn exactly how to render tallow this way in our post Cooking with Lard and How to Render It Yourself—the process of rendering lard and tallow is exactly the same.
 This method is great for rendering tallow to use in cooking but can still leave the tallow with a slightly beefy scent.

-Because of this, when we are rendering tallow for use in skin care, we prefer the wet method.
-The wet method of rendering tallow is slightly more involved but it leaves you with a beautiful, odorless tallow.
-I’ve always followed this video to render tallow for making tallow balm.
+To avoid the smell, when we are rendering tallow for use in skin care, we prefer the wet method.
+The wet method of rendering tallow is slightly more involved but it leaves you with a beautiful, white, odorless tallow.
+Here’s our full step-by-step guide for wet rendering tallow.

 How to Make Tallow Balm